projectfedena/fedena/README.markdown

 # Installation

 RubyGems has deprecated `Gem::SourceIndex#search` after 2011-11-01.
-Thus Slimgems should be installed instead to maintain compatability until the port to Rails 4 is finished.
+Thus Slimgems should be installed instead to maintain compatability.

 ```
 gem install slimgems